microsoft/teams-ai/python/samples/01.messaging.a.echoBot/README.md

 ## Run

-> To run samples we encourage the use of the [Teams Toolkit VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension), to run the project using `Teams Toolkit` click the `Debug` button and select a profile.
+> To run samples we encourage the use of the [Teams Toolkit VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension), to run the project using `Teams Toolkit`:
+1. Use `Python: Create Environment` command to create a virtual environment and install dependencies in `src/requirements.txt`.
+2. Click the `Debug` button and select a profile.
 ![Teams Toolkit VSCode](./assets/screenshot_1.png)
 ![Teams Toolkit VSCode](./assets/screenshot_2.png)